Table of contents:

 An overview of former and active running shoes appears with the option to archive former shoes (so that they are no longer displayed in the overview – they can be made visible again at any time) or to add new shoes.
 Click on “Add new gear” to add a shoe to the selection.

-In the upper part of the form you enter the general information regarding your running shoes.
-In the database many shoe models are already pre-stored.
+In the upper part of the form, you enter the general information regarding your running shoes.
+In the database, many shoe models are already pre-stored.
 So if you enter the shoe brand, you will get suggestions in the drop-down menu.
 Click on the suggestion, so that you can also receive suggestions in the “Model” field.
 You can enter the color of the shoe or any other distinguishing feature (especially good if you have several shoes of the same model).
 If you plan to do most of the training with the same shoe, define it as “default “.
 This will automatically select it.

 You can get more detailed information by moving the mouse over the “?” symbols.

 After you have clicked on “Add”, your shoe will appear in the overview.
-All entered and not archived shoes can now be selected in the drop down menu under equipment.
+All entered and not archived shoes can now be selected in the drop-down menu under equipment.
 From now on, the default shoe will be automatically assigned to each running training session without your intervention.

+If you cannot train due to a short illness or injury, you will be offered a rehabilitation plan, taking into account the interruption of training.
 Click on the unit you missed, then click on “Cancel” – then you can enter the reason for the training interruption.
 Do this on the day you return to training (for all missed sessions).
 If you missed 4 or more sessions in a row, you will be offered to enter a rehab plan (refresh the page if no message regarding rehab plan appears after 4 missed sessions).

 Synchronization of the training plan via iCal with your personal calendar